-Contract Law – Understanding the Concepts of a Contract
+Contract Law – Understanding the Concepts of a Contract VIRTUAL LEARNING

 Why You Should Attend This Course:

 Almost daily we make contracts.
 Ignorance is not a privilege.
 It is a misfortune.
 Managers, company directors, executives and businessmen need to clearly understand contract law.
 Now it is even more important to understand how contracts can be made electronically through the email and the world wide web over the internet.
 Get a thorough understanding of the principles of contract law through this interactive course.
-Emphasis will be placed on the terms and clauses frequently used in the drafting of contracts, agreements and joint ventures.

 Rules on doctrine of variation and amendments of contract will be explained.
 Samples of different types of contracts will be provided such as contracts of employment.
 Participants will learn how to terminate a contract and know the remedies available for breach of contract.